-Watch this free 1-hour webinar and you’ll learn why people resist change and how you can improve your influence skills.
+Watch this free 1-hour intermediate webinar and you’ll learn why people resist change and how you can improve your influence skills.
 We’ll help you ensure your next process improvement efforts are successful!

 Webinar Recording: How to Manage Change With Negative Nancy

 Webinar Presentation: How to Manage Change With Negative Nancy